Technical information, notes and guidance on the surveys of the structure of the agricultural industry.

 Completing the June survey of agriculture and horticulture

-If you are selected for the survey you will receive either an email request or a survey form in the post in late May or early June.
+Please complete Defra’s June agricultural survey if you’re selected and you live in England.
+You’ll get an email request or a survey form in the post in late May or early June.
 More information about the survey is available below:

 Users and uses of the June survey of agriculture and horticulture